 Visit Albi (Midi-Pyrenees, France)

-If you love to shop then you will find lots to please here.
+If you love to shop then you will also find lots to please you here.
 In Albi old town there are boutiques and stores covering every possible need.
 Markets are held regularly with ‘themed’ markets occurring throughout the year.
 The newly developed covered market in the centre of the town is well worth visiting as it has been beautifully restored.

 Events and festivals in Albi